DisciplesofLove/POI/deployment/DECENTRALIZED_DEPLOYMENT.md

 # Decentralized Deployment Guide

-This guide provides instructions for deploying PermaNet in a fully decentralized manner without any centralized cloud services.
+This guide provides instructions for deploying JoyNet in a fully decentralized manner without any centralized cloud services.

 ## Prerequisites